FengboMa/docs.spectraguru/docs/Analytics_Page/Gaussian_Peak_Fitting.md

     $$

     where $c_P$ is the center of the peak and $w_P$ is the width of the peak.
 The purpose of the modified sigmoid is to prevent the Gaussian curves from trying to fit to data far from the peak itself ($S(x)$ is close to $0$ when $\lvert x-c_P\rvert$ is far from $0$).
 This ensures that irrelevant data does not interfere with the fit around the peak.
 - Display: After calculating the optimal fit for each peak, the final results are displayed on a plot alongside the original data.
 The sum of all Gaussian curves is also plotted with the label `GSUM`.
 Underneath the plot is a table containing the resulting fit data, where Gaussian curve intensities are rounded to four decimal places.
-You can download this data as a CSV file by clicking the button labeled "Download Gaussian Fit Data."
+You can download this data as a CSV file by clicking the button labeled "Download Gaussian Fit data as CSV."

 ## References